25 Quick and Easy Tips to Save More Money on Amazon

 Free Amazon Prime Extension

-This last tip to save money on Amazon is for those who already have Amazon Prime.
+This last tip to save money is for those who already have Prime.
 This is basically calling Amazon when your order is not delivered on the guaranteed day.
-See, when you shop on Amazon and you have Prime, then you will get a guaranteed delivery date.
+See, when you shop and have Prime, then you will get a guaranteed delivery date.

 If the order does not arrive at your house on that day, then you can call up Amazon about it.
 Now, most likely, they will just apologize.
 In some cases, if you let me know of you frustration, you can get an extension on your Amazon Prime membership.
 Since they are yearly memberships, getting some free months is awesome and it saves you money.